awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 In this step, you add two subscriptions to the Greengrass group\.
 These subscriptions enable bidirectional communication between the Lambda function and AWS IoT\.

-First, create a subscription for the Lambda function to send messages to AWS IoT Greengrass\.
+First, create a subscription for the Lambda function to send messages to AWS IoT\.

 1. On the group configuration page, choose **Subscriptions**, and then choose **Add Subscription**\.
 ![\[The group page with Subscriptions and Add Subscription highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-subscriptions.png)